poojachalla-dev/poojachalla-dev/README.md

 With a background as a **Senior UI Developer (Angular, React, TypeScript)** at companies like **Anthem and UPS**, I am now transitioning into the world of **Artificial Intelligence and Machine Learning**.

-I recently completed the **Google Data Analytics Certificate and Harvard's CS50 Python course**, and I’m currently focused on building strong foundations in:
+I recently completed the **Google Data Analytics Certificate, Harvard's CS50 Python course and Andrew Ng's Machine Learning Specialization**, and I’m currently focused on building strong foundations in:

 ### Machine Learning
 ### Deep Learning